-Before going to Italy, I had really high expectations about Florence, I knew it was not as huge city as Rome, and hear that there was not as much to do as Rome, but I still had high feelings about this city.
+Before going to Italy, I had really high expectations about Florence, I knew it was not a huge city as Rome, and hear that Rome had more things to do and that I didn’t need to spend much time in Florence, but I still had high feelings about visiting Florence.

-So I recommend you to book a hotel close to the Duomo and arrive in Santa Maria Novella station.
+So I recommend you to book a hotel close to the Duomo and arrive at Santa Maria Novella station.
 The street that links the station to the Duomo has many good hotels.

-Academia Gallery is a really small gallery that can be visit pretty quickly, it does have some interesting pieces, like some statues but most of them are just a replica.
-David is indeed the most important piece inside the gallery, and being honest, the only one that really fascinated me, although there are some quite cool naked people-statues there.
+Academia Gallery is a really small gallery that can be visited pretty quickly, it does have some interesting pieces, like some statues but most of them are just a replica.
+David is indeed the most important piece inside the gallery, and being honest, the only one that really fascinated me, although there are some quite cool naked people there.

 Going to the other side of the Duomo, Piazza della Repubblica is one of my favorite places to spend the sunset and night in Florence.
 It is a huge open area with beautiful buildings that remind us of the main square of Milan, for me, the charming point here is the merry-and-go that makes the square even more beautiful at night.